 We’re giving $30k Australian Charities in 2017 based on your votes.

 Join Australia’s Biggest Giving Circle and vote and donate to your favourite Charities, not for profits or community groups.
 In 2017 we’re giving $30,000 to Australian Charities based on your votes and donations.

-Next prize draw is Oct.
-15th, 2017 and we’ve got $2,500 for the 10 Charities with the most votes PLUS all Charities with 30+ monthly donors share in $10,000 with thanks to UBank, Australia’s online only bank.
+Next prize draw is Dec.
+20th, 2017 and we’ll be giving $7,500 to the #10 Charities with the most votes with thanks to UBank, Australia’s online only bank.

 Our Giving Circle can support Children and Youth Charities